Jefferson49/Joomla_extension_sexypolling_reloaded/README.md

 + Further contributions on [Github](https://github.com/Jefferson49/Joomla_plugin_sexypolling_reloaded) are welcome!

 ##  Versions
-+ The latest plugin version v5.0.0 was developed and tested with:
++ The latest version v5.1.0 was developed and tested with:
+    + [Joomla 5.0.0](https://downloads.joomla.org/cms/joomla5) and [Joomla 4.4.0](https://downloads.joomla.org/cms/joomla4); but should also run with other Joomla 5.x, 4.x versions.
+    + PHP 8.2.5; but should also run with other PHP 8.2 versions.
++ The version v5.0.1 was developed and tested with:
     + [Joomla 5.0.0 with Backward Compatibility plugin](https://downloads.joomla.org/cms/joomla5), [Joomla 4.4.0](https://downloads.joomla.org/cms/joomla4), and [Joomla 3.10.12](https://downloads.joomla.org/cms/joomla3) ; but should also run with other Joomla 5.x, 4.x or 3.10.x versions.
     + PHP 8.2.5 as well as PHP 8.0.28; but should also run with other PHP 8 versions.